 3. Define the problem.

 Discuss the problem with your team, and then focus on creating a clear and concise problem statement.
+Don’t rush through this part of the process.
+Too many teams waste time and money solving the wrong problem because they rush to a solution to what they think is wrong.
+You’ll need to do some digging to make sure you’ve defined the problem correctly.
 To get started, answer the questions, What is going on, when did it happen, where did it happen, and who found the problem.

 Write your problem statement on a whiteboard, leaving enough room to answer the 5 Whys below.